mochi/mochikit/doc/rst/MochiKit/Base.rst

     Since this is a common idiom, :mochiref:`zip(p, q, ...)` is actually a shortcut for this.

+    ``lst`` (or any of the optional extra arguments) can be a string, in which case they are first converted to a list of DOM elements by :mochiref:`MochiKit.Selector.findDocElements(lst)`

     *Availability*:
         Available in MochiKit 1.3.1+
+        Selector shortcut available in MochiKit 1.5+

 :mochidef:`mean(lst[, ...])`: